njlr/thoth-json-codec/README.md

     }
 ```

-This gives JSON like so
+This gives JSON like so:

 ```json
 {